 In 1980 the minimum wage was increased; it went from $2.90 to $3.10.
 From 1979 to 1980, before the increase, inflation rose 2%, from 11% to 13%.
 After it was increased, 1980–1981, the inflation rate decreased from 13% to 10%.

 Now you have the last three minimum wage increases; 2007, 2008 & 2009.
 In 2006, the inflation rate was 3.2%.
 Between 2007 and 2008 when the minimum wage was raised to $5.85, the inflation rate went up from 2.8% to 3.8%.
 But once it was raised to $6.55 in 2008, the inflation rate decreased by 4.2%.
 And for the last minimum wage hike to $7.25, inflation rose 2%.
-For the two times in recent history since the 1980’s, inflation rising corresponded with a minimum wage increase.
-It is important to remember however, that during this time we had a global food crisis AND the financial crisis; inflation was going to rise regardless of whether or not the minimum wage had been increased.
-So even though the minimum wage increase corresponded with an inflation increase, it does not mean that raising the minimum wage triggered an automatic inflation increase.
+For only two times in recent history since the 1980’s has the inflation rising corresponded with a minimum wage increase.
+It is important to remember, however, that during this time we had a global food crisis and the financial crisis; inflation was going to rise regardless of whether or not the minimum wage had been increased.
+So even though the minimum wage increase corresponded with an inflation increase twice, it does not mean that raising the minimum wage triggered an automatic inflation increase.

 Only 22% of the time (twice) has an increase of the minimum wage corresponded with an increase to the inflation rate.
 On the other hand, 78% of time that there was a minimum wage increase since 1980, there hasn’t been an increase to the annual inflation rate.
 If raising the minimum wage was going to cause inflation, it would’ve increased — but it didn’t, and doesn’t.
 It’s a historical reality that can be proven when you look at the the minimum wage increases versus historical inflation rates.